[This blog was originally posted on

 An improper text-to-image ratio (which is not 80:20) can be catastrophic for your email campaign if the email client blocks your images.
 Best Practices to follow for Perfect Text-to-Image ratio in emails >>

 So, let’s focus on a tool that will help your email background template to render across all email providers – well almost all.

 How To Add Background Images – A Bulletproof Tool

 The prime culprit seems to be Outlook 07/10/13, which does not support either table background email images or background-image styles.
 Campaign Monitor’s bulletproof background image technique can be a good solution to this problem.
 Make sure you check whether your ESPs support VML (Vector Markup Language) coding if you have a single whole background image for your email.
-But just in case you are repeating the image, you can apply that in body and top table tag with repeat property and it will render in Outlook 7, 10, 13 even without VML code.
+But just in case you are repeating the email template background image, you can apply that in the body and top table tag with repeat property and it will render in Outlook 7, 10, 13 even without VML code.

 You can check it out at backgrounds.cm

-Here, you get an option of applying email template colorful backgrounds to entire email as well as table cells; and you can generate a code for both scenarios.
+Here, you get an option of applying email template colorful backgrounds to the entire email as well as table cells; and you can generate a code for both scenarios.

 The only issue that might arise is the size of the image.
 In case Outlook 2000 and above considers your image to be too big (size or dimensions), it might crash.
-So before you go for html email background image, it is very important that you check whether your images are sized correctly, Also, test your email in live copy of Outlook.
+So before you go for an HTML email background image, it is very important that you check whether your images are sized correctly, Also, test your email in a live copy of Outlook.
 For more eye-catching email templates, click here.